vertica/Vertica-Extension-Packages/bandpass/README.md

 happening at 0.01 second in the lowpass dataset.)

-Stacking the plots as `plot_parallel.py` does is useful when comparing things with radically different ranges in the vertical axis.
-For things like the lowpass output, which cover the same range in the vertical axis, you can also use `plot_overlay.py` to look at three columns on one plot:
+Stacking the plots as `plot_parallel.py` does is useful when comparing things with radically different ranges in the vertical axis (which is why the vertical axes may differ).
+For things like the lowpass output, which cover the same range in the vertical axis, you can also use `plot_overlay.py` to look at multiple columns on one plot:

     python3 plot_overlay.py reading f001 f002 f01 lowpass_out